KennethManzi1/8-week-SQL-Challenge/Case 7 Balanced Tree Clothing Co/C. Product Analysis.md

 ### 8. What is the percentage split of total revenue by category?

-- We will pull the category information then calculate the revenue divided by any other revenue combination calculations(by pulling the revenue again from the saless CTE through a subquery select or a self join).
+- We will pull the category information then calculate the revenue divided by total revenue combinations calculations (by pulling the revenue again from the saless CTE through a subquery select or a self join).

 ````sql